abhinavrau/velvet/README.md

 ## Setup

-For MacOS users please ensure you have bash v4+ installed.
+1. For MacOS users please ensure you have bash v4+ installed.
 To check run
 ```bash
 $ bash --version
 ```
 To upgrade follow direction [here](https://itnext.io/upgrading-bash-on-macos-7138bd1066ba)

+2. Setup [gcloud](https://cloud.google.com/sdk/docs/install-sdk) cli and authenticate to make sure you have access to the project with ES you want to query

-Install dependent tools.
+3. Install dependent tools.
 This install [jtbl](https://github.com/kellyjonbrazil/jtbl) curently

 ```bash
 $ ./ges-tool i
 ```

+4. Make sure you export the following env variables.
+The GCP project number and the Enterprise search datastore name

 ```bash
 $ export GCP_PROJECT_NUMBER=<gcp-project-number>